shossain/smolagents/examples/open_deep_research/README.md

 This agent achieves 55% pass@1 on GAIA validation set, vs 67% for Deep Research.

-TO install it, first run
+To install it, first run
 ```bash
 pip install -r requirements.txt
 ```